Strengthening the evidence for childhood obesity strategies

 - Inform policy development regarding childhood obesity secondary prevention and management.

-This project has now been completed and a final report is being finalised.
+This project has now been completed.
 Its key findings include:

 - The long-term success of childhood obesity interventions is being threatened because obesity management and prevention are not integrated into routine care in the Australian health system